John F. Kelly, Ph.D., ABPP

 Associate Director, Center for Addiction Medicine; Program Director, Addiction Recovery Management Service; Founder and Director, Recovery Research Institute; Professor of Psychiatry, Harvard Medical School

-Dr. Kelly is the Elizabeth R. Spallin Associate Professor of Psychiatry in Addiction Medicine at Harvard Medical School, the founder and Director of the Recovery Research Institute at MGH.
-The American Psychological Association (APA) Society of Addiction Psychology, and is also a Fellow of APA.
-He has served as a consultant to U.S. federal agencies such as the White House Office of National Drug Control Policy (ONDCP), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the national Institutes of Health (NIH); to non-Federal institutions, such as the Betty Ford Institute and the Hazelden Foundation; and internationally to foreign governments.
-He is currently an Associate Editor for the journals, Addiction, and the Journal of Substance Abuse Treatment.
-He has published more than 100 peer-reviewed articles, reviews, and chapters in the field of addiction.
-His clinical and research work has focused on addiction treatment and the recovery process which has included specific research on the effectiveness of mutual-help groups, such as Alcoholics Anonymous, as adjuncts to formal care.
-His additional research endeavors have focused on the translation and implementation of evidence-based practice, addiction and criminal justice, addiction treatment theories and mechanisms of action, and reducing stigma associated with addiction.
+Dr. Kelly is the Elizabeth R. Spallin Professor of Psychiatry in the field of Addiction Medicine at Harvard Medical School.
+He is also the Founder and Director of the Recovery Research Institute at the Massachusetts General Hospital (MGH), the Associate Director of the Center for Addiction Medicine (CAM) at MGH, and the Program Director of the Addiction Recovery Management Service (ARMS).
+Dr. Kelly is a former President of the American Psychological Association’s (APA) Society of Addiction Psychology, and is a Fellow of the APA and a Diplomate of the American Board of Professional Psychology.
+He has served as a consultant to U.S. federal agencies and non-federal institutions, as well as foreign governments and the United Nations.
+Dr. Kelly has published over 200 peer-reviewed articles, reviews, chapters, and books in the field of addiction medicine, and was an author on the U.S. Surgeon General’s Report on Alcohol, Drugs, and Health.
+His clinical and research work has focused on addiction treatment and the recovery process, which has included the effectiveness of mutual-help groups such as Alcoholics Anonymous, the translation and implementation of evidence-based practice, addiction and criminal justice, addiction treatment theories and mechanisms of action, and reducing stigma associated with addiction.